Address: 220 St. George’s Drive NE

 Age Range: All ages.

 Stay Length: Expect to spend a minimum of 2 hours.
 You could easily spend most of a day if your kids were interested in really engaging with the hands on exhibits.
-(Without seeing any traveling exhibits or theatre presentations)
+(Without seeing any traveling exhibits, movies or theatre presentations)

 Creative Kids Museum